SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ## Dwell Locations and Trip Segments<a name="subex3"></a>

-The blue line of the passenger ship in the screenshot above tells us that this ship is going back and forth between the Milwaukee and Muskegon.
+The blue line of the passenger ship in the screenshot above tells us that this ship is going back and forth between Milwaukee and Muskegon.
 In this section we want to subdivide the trajectory into individual trip segments, i.e. identify dwell locations.
 We will basically inspect a sliding window of *n* minutes to find intervals with no or minimal motion.
 Knowing these "no motion" intervals allows us to split the trajectory into segments.
 In the end, we will create a single table function detecting trip segments, but first we will create five stacked views to explain the logic.
 1. We create sliding windows, joining each observation to the ones within the previous n minutes
 2. We then check the sum of the distances between the observations in a window - if less than 100 m, we assign a 'no motion' flag